How to Prepare/Train for Climbing in Nepal Below 7000m?

 The role of the Liaison Officer

 The Liaison Officer is a government-appointed official who travels along with you in your journey, not as a guide but as a monitor.
-These are appointed for peaks above 6,500m.
-Ama Dablam is an example.
-The Liaison officer is responsible for:

 - Ensuring environmental and climbing rules are being followed.